-I find leaving it in the oven when the oven is turned off is very effective to the cooling process as the environment is dark, but leave the door open a crack when the oven is on and when it is cooling to prevent moisture building up.
+I find leaving it in the oven when the oven is turned off is very effective for the cooling process as the environment is dark, but leave the door open a crack when the oven is on and when it is cooling to prevent moisture from building up.

 Do not store your cornmeal near the dishwasher, microwave, fridge, kettle, or other items that produce heat and condensation.